For this tutorial we do not offer a free download of the pattern.

 12. SEW THE FACING TO THE LINING

-On the reverse side of the leather and on the bottom of P6, put double-sided tape 1 cm from the edge.
+On the reverse side of the leather and on the bottom of P6, place double-sided tape 1 cm from the edge.

 Glue the right side of the P2 lining to the wrong side of the P6 facing, 1 cm from the edge.
 Be careful to match the seams.